 A file can contain different kinds of material: text, video and so forth.
 When the contents of a file are saved in a certain generally known format, it is called a file type.
 Photographs, for example, are often stored as JPEG image files, and word processing documents as DOCX or RTF document files.

 In Windows, the file type is evident from the file extension (usually consisting of three letters) that follows the dot in the file name.
 The file extension indicates the format in which the data in the file has been stored.

 Please be careful when dealing with file extensions in operating systems, including Windows: if you change an extension or leave it out, the operating system might not know which application to use to open the file!
 Opening the file through the correct application will also be more difficult because the file will not be displayed in the default view of the Open menu window within the application.

 If the directories in Windows do not show the file extension (see the icon below on the left), it is difficult to determine the file type.

 To view file extensions, open the Control Panel and click on Appearance and Personalization.
-Then, click Folder Options.
+Then, click File Explorer Options.
 In the window that opens, go to the View tab and scroll down the Advanced settings list.
 Untick the box for Hide extensions for known file types and accept the change by clicking OK.
 File extensions will now be displayed (see the picture on the right).